testmycode/tmc-server/Installation.md

 2. Install dependencies with `bundle install`
 3. Edit `config/site.yml`, based on `config/site.defaults.yml`.
 4. Setup PostgreSQL based on `config/database.yml` or configure `config/database.local.yml` according to your current postgres settings.
-5. Initialize rails database with `rake db:reset`
+5. Initialize rails database with `rake db:create db:migrate`
 6. Go to `ext/tmc-sandbox` and compile with `sudo make`.
 More information from [tmc-sandbox page](https://github.com/testmycode/tmc-sandbox).
 7. Go to `ext/tmc-sandbox/web` and install dependencies with `bundle install`.
 Compile extensions with `rake ext` and run tests with `rvmsudo rake test`.
 8. Compile the other stuff in `ext` by doing `rake compile`